LoopKit/loopdocs/docs/gh-actions/gh-errors.md

     * Instructions to delete a repository are found at [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)
 1. Create a new private `Match-Secrets` *Repository*
     * main branch: follow the directions [First-Time: Create `Match-Secrets`](gh-first-time.md#create-match-secrets)
-    * dev branch: the Action: Validate Secrets automatically creates a new private `Match-Secrets` repository if you don't have one
+    * dev branch: the `Action`: `Validate Secrets` automatically creates a new private `Match-Secrets` repository if you don't have one
 1. Delete your old `Distribution Certificates`
     * *Apple* limits you to two `Distribution Certificates`
     * You can no longer use an existing `Distribution Certificate` when you delete your old `Match-Secrets` repository for this *GitHub* username